madarche/eslint-config-usecases/README.md

 Contributions
 -------------

-Those linting and style rules are the ones I use for the projects I work on, but feel free to contribute if you have similar tastes.
+Those use cases are focusing only on some needs on purpose.
+Exhaustiveness is not intended.
+Feel free to contribute if you have similar needs.

-So pull Requests and contributions in general are welcome